jamiecaesar/securecrt-tools/docs/_sources/README.rst.txt

 ***********************
 1) While **NOT** connected to a device, go to the *Scripts* menu and select "Run"

 2) The script will prompt you to select a CSV file that contains all the required information for the devices the script should connect to.
-You will be prompted for credentials, if required.
+You will be prompted for credentials, if required.  **A sample device file can be found at `templates/sample_device_list.csv`**

 3) The script will connect to each device and execute the script logic.
 The script will process one device at a time in the same tab.
 While this it the case because SecureCRT does not support multi-threading within scripts, you can manually multi-thread by breaking your devices file into multiple files and lauching the same script in multiple tabs with differnet device files.